pndni/PipelineQC/doc/config.rst

 Specifies the regex patterns used to find files.
 The patterns must be in `python style regex`_.
 Group names should be specified corresponding to the :ref:`page_keys` and :ref:`files`/filter parameters.
+If an array is given for a pattern instead of a string, then `pybids`_ is used instead of regex.
+See :ref:`bids_section` below.

 For example, suppose we have an input and an output folder::